oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.19.3 Packet Identifier

-Should be coded such that it can be used to identify the corresponding SUBACK packet.
+Used to identify the corresponding UNSUBACK packet.
+It should ideally be populated with a random integer value.

 #### 3.1.19.4 Topic Data or Topic Filter